Ad tech glossary

 Ad-supported streaming video on demand (ASVOD)

 ASVOD is similar to SVOD (Subscription Video on Demand), but is configured to allow ad-supported streaming.
-These services use a subscription business model, where subscribers are charged a monthly fee to access programming.
-Includes solutions like Netflix, Hulu Plus, Amazon Video and HBO.

 Also known as targeted advertising.
 Refers to the practice of attempting to reach a particular group of consumers, or audience, with specific ad content.
 Ads are placed in strategic areas to increase visibility among consumers who have specific traits, determined by their past behaviors and preferences and is meant to increase the likelihood of the targeted consumer clicking on the advertisement.